bobmanary/crysco/README.md

 # crysco

 Crysco is a toy Linux container implementation based on [barco](https://github.com/lucavallin/barco), rewritten in the Crystal language.
-It utilizes cgroups, namespaces, seccomp and capabilities to provide isolated environments.
+It utilizes cgroups, namespaces, overlayfs, seccomp and capabilities to provide isolated environments.
 As a non-C program, it also required writing minimal bindings for libseccomp, libcap, and kernel system calls (not the libc wrappers).

 It's basically fancy `chroot` and is not intended for real-world use.